The Low Farm & Duddon View Barn, Ulpha

-- Located by fells & River Duddon
+- Located by fells & River Duddon in the west lakes

 - Log burner

-The Low Farm is a beautiful, 17th century, stone Long House in a stunning location in the breath taking Duddon valley.
+A beautiful, 17th century, stone Long House in a stunning location in the breath taking Duddon valley.

 Kitchen: Stable door in stone entrance porch opens into a beautiful, spacious farmhouse kitchen with oak worktops, beamed ceiling, stable door to back garden, Aga, small table with 3 chairs, electric oven, hob, fridge, freezer, dishwasher, microwave, toaster, kettle and all the utensils, crockery and cutlery you would need.